 To allow your customers to check out and pay online, you’ll need a payment gateway.

 A payment gateway securely captures your customer’s payment details: acting as a digital bridge between their bank and yours, and liaising with the different payment networks involved in the transaction.
-A payment gateway also acts as a bridge in another way – connecting your business’s website or app to your payment processor.
-(These are companies, like Checkout.com, which accept cashless payments on your business’s behalf.)
+A payment gateway also acts as a bridge in another way – connecting your business’s website or app to your payment processor, which accepts cashless payments on your business’s behalf.

 With Checkout.com, you can integrate your business’s online presence with our payment gateway via a straightforward API integration.
-You can then start customizing your checkout experience to fit your brand’s unique look and feel, and so it’s consistent with the other payment channels you offer.
-(This consistency being key to a good omnichannel approach.)
+You can then start customizing your checkout experience to fit your brand’s unique look and feel, so it’s consistent with the other payment channels you offer – which is key to a good omnichannel approach.

 In-app payments

-In-app processing is a payment channel allowing you to transact with your customers from within your own mobile application.
+In-app processing is a payment channel that allows you to transact with your customers from within your own mobile application.

-Common in the ‘freemium’ gaming world – where merchants need the ability to charge players for extra content or power-ups, without them having to leave the app to pay – in-app payments are also a key feature of the subscriptions payment model.
-Through an app, you can accept recurring payments for ongoing access to a service (such as newspaper or magazine subscriptions or other online memberships), without the perils of friction or forgetting.
+Common in the ‘freemium’ gaming world – where merchants need the ability to charge players for extra content or power-ups, without them having to leave the app to pay – in-app payments are also a key feature of the subscription payment model.
+Through an app, you can accept recurring payments for ongoing access to a service (such as magazine subscriptions or other online memberships), without the risk of friction or forgetfulness.

 For more detail, explore our comprehensive merchant’s guide to in-app payment processing.